apache/activemq-apollo/apollo-distro/src/main/release/examples/csharp/readme.md

 ========

 This will vary depending on where you installed your libraries.
-Open the ApolloExamples solution in Visual Studio and upadte the references for the Listener and Publisher project to point to where you Apache.NMS.dll and Apache.NMS.Stomp.dll are located.
+Open the ApolloExamples solution in Visual Studio and update the references for the Listener and Publisher project to point to where you Apache.NMS.dll and Apache.NMS.Stomp.dll are located.
 Build both projects in the solution.